DerBrunoIR/CourseGraph/README.md

 Both scripts include detailed inline descriptions and usage instructions.

 **Note**:
 These scripts rely on the current structure of the webpages they interact with.
 If the webpage structure changes, the scripts may fail.
-In such a case, updating the corresponding CSS locators should restore functionality.
+In such a case, updating the corresponding CSS locators could restore functionality.

 <!-- TOC --><a name="defining-the-course-graph"></a>
 # Defining the course graph